Kansas governor hints at plan to deal with abortion amendment if it passes - NewsBreak

 Kansas governor hints at plan to deal with abortion amendment if it passes

-TOPEKA, ( KSNT )— Just weeks away from the Primary Election, Kansas Governor Laura Kelly is positioning herself for the General Election.
+TOPEKA, Kan.
+(KSNT) — Just weeks away from the Primary Election, Kansas Governor Laura Kelly is positioning herself for the General Election.

 Kelly launched “Prosperity on the Plains,” a statewide economic development tour, on Thursday.
 The tour focuses on small businesses, spring-boarding off of the state’s recent Panasonic deal.